lncm/pi-factory/README.md

 ### Using ssh
 `ssh lncm@box.local`

-**Note:** if no internet is available at boot, `cache` directory with avahi-daemon and dbus must be provided to enable `box.local` access.
-Alternatively, the IP address can be used.
-MAC addresses have a distinct Raspberry Pi Foundation prefix.

-Using `nmap` you can find your Raspberry Pi on local subnets like so, `sudo nmap -v -sn 192.168.0.0/24 | grep -B 2 "Raspberry Pi Foundation"`

-### Using serial
-(serial TTY via TTL on uart)

-Connect cable to *GND*, *RX*, *TX* pins, make sure you are using 3.3V and **not** 5V to prevent damage!
-With some devices RX & TX may have to be crossed.

-Add `enable_uart=1` to `config.txt` on SD card FAT partition. (may not be necessary on older models)

-e.g. `screen /dev/tty.usbserial-XYZ 115200`

 ### WiFi hotspot

-The box can provide it's own WiFi hotspot to ease access and configuration.
+The box provides it's own WiFi hotspot to ease access and configuration.

 - **WiFi name** (SSID): "LNCM-Box"
 - **WiFi password**: "lncm box"

-## Customizations
+- **IP address**: 192.168.27.1
+- **hostname**: box.local

-### Settings
+## Customization & Settings

-**Note:** By default Alpine will not persist user changes upon reboot.
-Remember to commit all changes with `lbu commit`.

 #### Networking

 If you have console access:

-- Use `wpa_passphrase` tool to set wifi settings `wpa_passphrase "WiFi Name" "Password" >> /etc/wpa_supplicant/wpa_supplicant.conf`
+As **root** use `wpa_passphrase` tool to set wifi settings

+`wpa_passphrase "WiFi Name" "Password" >> /etc/wpa_supplicant/wpa_supplicant.conf`

-- Or, run `setup-interfaces` if you have access to a running box.
+Or, run `setup-interfaces` if you have access to a running box.

-In order to ship correct wifi configuration:
-- Edit settings in `etc/wpa_supplicant/wpa_supplicant.conf`, re-create apkovl and copy to SD-card.
+In order to ship correct wifi configuration, edit settings in `etc/wpa_supplicant/wpa_supplicant.conf`, run `make_apkovl.sh` and copy to **box.apkovl.tar.gz** SD card root directory (FAT partition).

 ##### IotWiFi Configuration

-After connecting to "LNCM-Box" WiFi on your computer you can tell the box to connect to your own home WiFi network by issuing the following command:
+After connecting to _"LNCM-Box"_ WiFi on your computer you can tell the box to connect to your own home WiFi network by issuing the following command:

 ```bash
 curl -w "\n" -d '{"ssid":"YOUR-SSID-NAME", "psk":"YOUR-PASSWORD"}' \
     -H "Content-Type: application/json" \
     -X POST http://192.168.27.1:8080/connect
 ```
+### Alpine specific

+Alpine [wiki](https://wiki.alpinelinux.org/) holds further information related to system administration.

+#### Committing changes to SD card

+*Initially the system is mounted read-only!*

+**Important note:** Alpine will not persist user changes upon reboot until it is installed and restarted.

+Use `lbu commit` to persist changes.
+Add `-v` to see what is being committed.

+`lbu status` will show changes to be committed.

+**Note:** By default `lbu commit` only applies to *some* directories.

 #### Package management